Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 The public plays a role in the final stage of making some of the eco-sculptures.
 Inserting the numerous plant plugs into the soil is time consuming, especially for the larger animals.
 Every year, the public is invited to help.
 There always seems to be a good response to the invitation.

 If you visit Burnaby to look at the eco-sculptures, they may not look exactly as they do in my photos.
 The plants used to create the surface vary in identity or arrangement from year to year.
-Another point to consider is that the Parks Department sometimes replaces one sculpture with another one.
+Another point to consider is that the city sometimes replaces one sculpture with another one in a particular area.

 Since the surface of an eco-sculpture is living, it needs to be inspected and maintained, like a garden.
 In 2016, the crane sculptures at Burnaby Mountain Park (a highly photographed area), the horses at the Deer Lake complex, and the owls near City Hall were very visible to the public and were well maintained.
 When I took their photos in the second half of August, their plant coats were luxuriant.
 The landscaping fabric could only be seen at the seams or in places where it was deliberately exposed as part of the design.
 Some of the other sculptures weren't doing as well, however.
 Some had visible holes in the fabric where plants were dying or had died.